devleaks/lst-utils/README.md

-# Liviing Scenery Technology Utilities
+# Living Scenery Technology Utilities

 Living Scenery Technology (LST) is a X-Plane plugin to add life to your environment by moving objects on paths.

+LST comes with development utilities (converter, generator) but these tools are only available on windows platform.

+This development is an attempt to provide the same tools in all environments by using the scripting python language instead.

 # Installation and Usage